Lead Opinion

 Addendum

-This is an action for damages alleged to have been caused by the wrongful institution and prosecution of the suit of the five Erskine heirs against the present plaintiff, in which a writ of injunction was obtained by the plaintiffs and was afterwards dissolved by the decree of this court.
+This is an action for damages alleged to have been caused by the wrongful institution and prosecution of the suit of the five Erskine heirs against the present plaintiff, in which a Writ of injunction was obtained by the plaintiffs and was afterwards dissolved by the decree of this court.
 See Erskine et al. v.
 Gardiner,

 This suit was brought in the parish in which the Erskines have their domicile.
-The two other defendants, being domiciled in another parish, filed a plea to the jurisdiction of the court, ratione personæ.
+The two other defendants, being domiciled in another parish, filed a plea to the jurisdiction of the court, ratione personae.
 The plea was sustained and the suit dismissed as to these two defendants; and the plaintiff has appealed from the judgment of dismissal.

-The only question is whether a suit for damages against two or more persons who reside in different parishes, and who are sued as joint tort feasors, and who, therefore, if they are liable at all for damages, are liable in solido, may be brought at the domicile of any one of them.
+Tlie only question is whether a suit for damages against two or more persons who reside in different parishes, and who are sued as joint tort feasors, and who, therefore, if they are liable at all for damages, are liable in solido, may be brought at the domicile of any on'e of them.
 If either of the two defendants, who excepted to the jurisdiction of the court, in this case, is liable at all for damages, the other defendants, the Erskines, who reside within the jurisdiction of the district court, are liable in solido with him.
 The liability of one who aids or encourages another to do a wrongful act, if there is any liability for damages resulting from the wrongful act, is a liability in solido with the one who committed the act.
-Rev. Civ.
+Rev. Oiv.
 Code, art.
+2324.

 The sixth paragraph of article 165 of the Code of Practice provides: “When the defendants are joint or solidary obligors, they may be cited at the domicile of any one of them.”